What is a PCO?

 Special Voting Rights of Elected and Appointed PCOs:

 Under state law and Party rules, Elected and Appointed PCOs have special voting rights on some issues and in some internal elections.

 Reorganization Meetings: Elected PCOs play a special role at the biennial Reorganization meetings of the 46th District Democrats and the King County Democrats.
 Only Elected PCOs may vote for the Chair of these organizations, some other officers, and on bylaws amendments of each, under state law and the WSDCC Charter and Bylaws.
 The King County Democrats reorganization meeting occurs in early December of an even-numbered year, and the 46th District Democrats reorganization meeting occurs the following January.

 Statutory Officer Vacancies and Bylaws revisions: During the course of a term, vacancies in statutory or representative offices of the district may occur.
 These offices are Chair, Vice Chair, the state committee members, and the KCDCC executive board representatives.
 These offices may only be filled by vote of the existing elected and appointed PCOs at the time of the vacancy.
 Bylaws revisions mid-term are allowed under the Bylaws, but must be by a two-thirds vote of the existing elected and appointed PCOs.

 Legislative Vacancies: In the event of a vacancy in one of the three legislative seats in the middle of a term, a special meeting will be called by the Chair of the King County Democrats where Elected and Appointed PCOs will nominate three individuals to fill the vacancy.
 The King County Council will then appoint one of these three individuals to complete the rest of the legislative term.

-If you are interested in becoming a PCO in the 46th District, follow these steps:
+If you are interested in becoming an Acting Precinct Captain in the 46th District, please email pco-chair(at)46dems.org.

 - Washington State Democratic Party Information